 BOND: Why did -- do you think that you and your classmates and others -- why did you not think that you could do something about this?
 Or did you ever envision doing something about this?
 Before thinking about being a lawyer, why did you have this feeling that you couldn't do anything about it?

 MARSH: Well, before becoming a lawyer before wanting to become a lawyer to help Oliver Hill and Spot Robinson, I didn't understand how the process could be changed.
-When I heard the Margetty case and heard what they were trying to do, then I realized that this was a way we can change this and that was one of the reasons I wanted to be a lawyer.
+When I heard them argue the case and heard what they were trying to do, then I realized that this was a way we can change this and that was one of the reasons I wanted to be a lawyer.
 I mean, I saw him and I liked the way he handled himself.
 I didn't understand what he was saying but it sounded good.
 And I liked the way they respected him.
 This was Spot Robinson.

 BOND: Did you know of people who did resist the system?
 For example, people who wouldn't get up on the bus and move or who resisted in some way or the other?
 Did you hear of those or people talk about those kinds of things?